Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 ### Non-Embedded Model

-With the non-Embedded model the **Author** and the **Book** would look like this - See how the ID of the Book is stored within the Author rather the Book object itself.
+With the non-embedded model, the **Author** and the **Book** entities look like this; the ID of the book is stored within the author, rather than in the book object itself.
 It is stored as a separate Space object:

 {{% accordion  %}}
 {{% accord title="Java"%}}